 Students are required to pay tuition following the payment plans detailed above; however, if they prefer to pay their tuition in full, payment is due prior to the start of the first day.

-For example, if a student who was enrolled in the degree or non degree program Fall 2022 or after, enrolls in one, 3-credit hour course for the Spring I Term, their full term tuition total would be $1,200.
-The first payment of $400 is due on or prior to the start of the first day of the term, the second payment of $400 is due thirty (30) calendar days from the first payment due date, and the third payment of $400 is due sixty (60) calendar days from the first payment due date.
+For example, if a student who was enrolled in the degree or non-degree program registers for one (1), 1-credit hour course for the Summer term, their full term tuition and fees total would be $550.
+The first payment of $275 is due on or prior to the start of the first day of the term, the second payment of $275 is due thirty (30) calendar days from the first payment due date.

 Financial Assistance Options